ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2019-10171](https://github.com/Live-Hack-CVE/CVE-2019-10171) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2019-10171.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2019-10171.svg)

 ## CVE-2018-14634
  An integer overflow flaw was found in the Linux kernel's create_elf_tables() function.
 An unprivileged local user with access to SUID (or otherwise privileged) binary could use this flaw to escalate their privileges on the system.
-Kernel versions 2.6.x, 3.10.x and 4.14.x are believed to be vulnerable.